tangle-network/dkg-substrate/README.md

 ## pallet-dkg-proposal-handler

 This pallet implements the `ProposalHandlerTrait` accepts proposals and signs them using the DKG authority keys.

-## pallet-dkg-mmr

-This pallet serves as a leaf provider for the `pallet-mmr`, generating leaf data that contains a merke root hash for a particular authority set.

-It also provides a type that has an implementation for converting `ECDSA` keys to ethereum compatible keys.

 ### Note on Offchain workers